 Source

 Moo Ping is Thai Grilled Pork.
 Bite-size pieces of Pork meat are skewered together with fat and grilled atop charcoal.
-The melting fat drips on the embers to create a thick smoke that douses the pork with even more flavour.
-The skewers, before grilling, are marinated overnight on a sweet and salty mixture.
+The melting fat drips on the embers, creating a thick smoke that douses the pork with even more flavor.
+The skewers, before grilling, are marinated overnight in a sweet and salty mixture.
 Once the grilling is complete, they are slathered with a spicy sauce made of Thai peppers.
 The meat is juicy and tender.
 It melts in your mouth.
 Be sure to try it straight off the grill when it is piping hot and the most flavourful.
-You can have it stick after stick as is, or pair it with some sticky rice for a complete meal.
+You can have it stick after stick as is or pair it with some sticky rice for a complete meal.

 20. Khao Kaa Moo

-Also known as Pork Trotters Rice, this dish is a national favourite among the Thais.
-It comprises of pork leg slowly cooked in a stew until the meat starts to detach from the bone.
-It has a salty and sweet taste to it and traces its roots back to Chinese cuisine.
-If you are not a fan of spicy food, then you’ll definitely love this delectable preparation of meat and rice.
+Also known as Pork Trotters Rice, this dish is a national favorite among the Thais.
+It comprises pork leg slowly cooked in a stew until the meat detaches from the bone.
+It has a salty and sweet taste and traces its roots back to Chinese cuisine.
+If you are not a fan of spicy food, then you'll definitely love this delectable preparation of meat and rice.
 Pork Trotters Rice is usually served with steamed or veggies or boiled eggs.

 21. Thai Wanton Mee

-Commonly also known as Bak Mee Moo Daeng, this noodle based dish is known for its use of pork lard and spicy kind of Thai sauce.
-The egg noodles can be served completely dry or be accompanied with a little bit of broth.
-Pork slices are the traditional protein which goes along with Thai Wanton Mee but various versions exist which serve chicken, beef and even seafood.
+Commonly also known as Bak Mee Moo Daeng, this noodle-based dish is known for its use of pork lard and spicy Thai sauce.
+The egg noodles can be served completely dry or be accompanied by a little bit of broth.
+Pork slices are the traditional protein that goes along with Thai Wanton Mee, but various versions exist which serve chicken, beef, and even seafood.

 22. Thai Red Curry Noodle Soup

-The Thai Red Curry Noodle Soup is a dish so simple it can be readied in 10 minutes.
-A favourite of every Thai home, this soup based noodle dish is a hit among both vegetarians and their meat-loving counterparts.
-Also, one can find even vegan-friendly options of this dish in Bangkok.
-The flavour of this dish comes from the coconut-based Thai curry, which is spiced to perfection.
+The Thai Red Curry Noodle Soup is a simple dish that can be read in 10 minutes.
+A favorite of every Thai home, this soup-based noodle dish is a hit among vegetarians and their meat-loving counterparts.
+Also, one can find even vegan-friendly options for this dish in Bangkok.
+The flavor of this dish comes from the coconut-based Thai curry, which is spiced to perfection.
 On chilly nights, a piping hot pot of Thai Red Curry Noodle Soup can be found being consumed across most of Bangkok.

 23. Jok Moo